GiovanniBianchini/nuxt3-headless-cf7wp-form/README.md

 Next, within the **postToForm** function the binding for each value to be sent to Wordpress should be defined.
 Specifically your-subject, unless it is to be dynamic, can be left that way because it will return an email subject such as: [Your project name] - Message from [user email].

 After that, each field should be binded according to the variables defined above.
 Basically the acceptance binding should be left as is.
+The last step is to set the _wpcf7_unit_tag ans is setted already with a value.

 Finally, for the part of the code inside the **template** tag, the v-model binding will have to be defined to update the values of the variables linked to the form fields.
 Error and successful form submit messages can also be customized here.